-How Moody Blues Mounted a Comeback With ‘The Other Side of Life’
+When the Moody Blues Mounted a Final Comeback on ‘The Other Side of Life’

-The Other Side of Life concluded the Moody Blues' transformation from symphonic-rock pioneers to synth-pop hitmakers in the '80s – complete with a narrative, heavy-rotation music video.
+Moody Blues' The Other Side of Life concluded a transformation from symphonic-rock pioneers to synth-pop hitmakers in the '80s – complete with a heavy-rotation narrative video.
 That helped "Your Wildest Dreams" into the Top 10, even as the Moody Blues attracted a whole new generation of fans.

 Like many groups who hit it big in the MTV era, however, they disappeared just as quickly from the charts.
 Worse still, this time it was for good.